Grudz/Grudz.github.io/index.md

 ![](gem_sim2.gif)

 We had an event where high school students and their parents came to hear about our club.
-For this, we had point cloud information from the cars LiDAR on display in real-time.
+For this, we had point cloud information from the car's LiDAR on display in real-time.

 ![](point_cloud.gif)

-This is a picutre of a teammate and I testing a voltage divider on an acceleration signal coming from the motor using an oscilloscope.
+This is a picture of a teammate and I testing a voltage divider on an acceleration signal coming from the motor using an oscilloscope.

 ![](scope_vdivider.jpg)

-I hand soldered DB9 cables and our cars relay board based on a schematic we generated.
+I hand soldered DB9 cables and our car's relay board based on a schematic we generated.
 This was crucial to get our drive by wire system completed.

 ![](relay_board.jpg)